Good to know

 - The Adidas Gazelle Vintage has a rubber outsole for optimum traction.

-- The iconic shoe can conjure memories, especially from the 90s.
-Some of which were images of Madonna wearing from head to toe Adidas, Cool Britannia, Robbie Williams in Adidas tracksuits, and David Baddiel wearing Gazelle in the Three Lions video for Euro ‘96, among others.
+- Images of the iconic shoe include Madonna wearing from head to toe Adidas, Cool Britannia, Robbie Williams in Adidas tracksuits, and David Baddiel wearing Gazelle in the Three Lions video for Euro ‘96, among others.

 - It maintains a low-top silhouette that allows the ankle to freely move.